-This special decal is to identify members of the Village to local police officers, state troopers and 911 dispatchers.
+This special Village Seal Decal is to identify members of the Village to local police officers, state troopers and 911 dispatchers.
 We seek to increase the respect between citizens and police.
 We believe that by working together we can reduce the tension during traffic stops and police/citizens encounters.

 Click here to Watch Video